No ranking, just sorted First Name / Family Name.

 Conductor, composer and songwriter, a music student of Frederick Converse and holder of an honorary Mus.
 D. from Dartmouth College and a Prix de Rome from The American Academy in Rome.
 He was associate conductor (with Arturo Toscanini) of the New York Philharmonic in 1934, and conducted symphony orchestras throughout the world...

-An award-winning composer, songwriter and screenplay scribe, Alexander Janko's creative repertoire spans the music, literary, legit, TV and film industries.
+An award-winning filmmaker, Alexander Janko's creative repertoire spans the music, literary, legit, TV and film industries.
 Classically trained as a cellist, his first single "Omniscient Woman" won Billboard's Best Original Song competition in 1991.
-After graduating Princeton University...
+After graduating Princeton University, he moved to Hollywood where he proceeded to work on more than 65 major motion pictures...